alanjwade/tournament_assignment/README.md

   * Inside a particular ring, the names are hashed and sorted.
 ## How sparring order is determined
   * Inside a particular ring, the people are ordered by height.

+# Oddball notes on development
+To move the script to another spreadsheet, I had to do 'clasp logout', then change the script id in clasp.json, then re-login.
+Then I could 'clasp push' into the new script.